gitvivekgupta/Bank-Data-Analysis/README.md

 -> The independent variables are linearly related to the log odds.<br/>
 -> Logistic regression requires quite large sample sizes.

+Objective:

+The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y). <br/>

 Our prediction will be based on the customer’s <br/>

 1> job <br/>

 ![alt text](https://github.com/gitvivekgupta/Bank-Data-Analysis/blob/master/job.png)